k2view-academy/K2View-Academy/articles/14_sync_LU_instance/06_sync_decision_functions_recommendations.md

 **Example 2**

-Add a decision function on the population level in an LU Table which is populated only when run on a Development source environment.
+Add a Decision function on the population level in an LU table which is populated only when run on a Development source environment.
 When run on a Production environment, do not populate this table, since this table does not exist in the Production DB.

 <pre><code>
 // Init the Boolean by true\